Absynth-Vibe-Coding/Comfy-UI-Nodes/README.md

 <h1>NEWS</h1>
 Your LLM can now play Tetris!
 I mean like really, your local LLM plays the Absynth 3d-Tetris now if you want and probably better than you :-)
 But of course you can also play the nice 3d tetris variant if you want online and with full X-Box controller support incl.
-Highscore list!
+Highscore list! (currently only desktop)

 <img src="https://raw.githubusercontent.com/Absynth-Vibe-Coding/absynth-3d-tetris/refs/heads/main/absynth-3d-tetris-llm-menu.png"></img>